VESTEC-EU/vestec-system/WorkflowManager/README.md

     #create a dictionary for the message and include the IncidentID
     message={ "IncidentID" : IncidentID}

-    #send message to A to start workflow
+    #enqueue message to A to start workflow
     workflow.send(queue="A_queue",message=message)

+    #send the enqueued message
+    workflow.FlushMessages()

     #execute the workflow (this starts up an infinite loop)
     workflow.execute()